 Ruthlessly parodied in Shrek, when Lord Farquaad chooses Princess Fiona when she's clearly a princesse lointaine he has never met, only been given a picture and description by the magic mirror.
 But Farquaad can't be bothered to go on the quest himself, and holds a tournament to select a knight to do the job for him.
 When Shrek beats up all the knights, Shrek ends up going on the quest (but only to get his swamp back).

-Star Wars, and in particular Luke Skywalker, after he sees the hologram of Princess Leia in A New Hope.
+In particular Luke Skywalker, after he sees the hologram of Princess Leia in A New Hope.
 While trapped in the Death Star, he takes an enormous risk to rescue her.
 We hope it's because he's noble.
 We very much hope.

-Han Solo manages to avert this by refusing to rescue Leia until told that the princess is very rich.
+Han Solo manages to avert this by refusing to rescue Leia until he's told that the princess is very rich.
 Luke's willingness to rescue the princess contrasts his heroic idealism with Han's cynicism.
 It's made even more explicit in the Alan Dean Foster novelization of the film:

 Luke: She's beautiful.